Zerobeings/learn/README.md

 >
 > "Speak fren and enter." - Gandalf 🧙🏼‍♂️
 >
-> Mint a Zero Being here [mint.zerobeings.xyz](https://mint.zerobeings.xyz)
+> Mint a Zero Being [mint.zerobeings.xyz](https://mint.zerobeings.xyz) for the full gm ☕️ experience or login as a guest to access Market gm ☕️ only.
 >

 Market gm is an NFT gated marketplace.
-The connecting wallet must have a balance of at least one Zero Being NFT.
 Wallet authorization is accomplished with [PrivateParty](https://privateparty.dev).

 > Private Party is a dead simple blockchain auth framework created by [skogard](https://twitter.com/skogard)